Actindo-AG/Documentation/DatabaseAndReporting/Integration/03_ManageTimeSeriesDatabases.md

 #### Prerequisites

-- A connection to the InfluxDB&trade; has been established, see [Create a connection](./04_ManageConnections.md#create-a-connection).
+- A connection to InfluxDB&trade; has been established, see [Create a connection](./04_ManageConnections.md#create-a-connection).
 - At least one query has been created, see [Create a query](./01_ManageQueries.md#create-a-query).

 #### Procedure